alexander-ray/log_file_to_json/README.md

 ### Testing overview
 Instead of using the normal python `unittest` framework, I chose to use a lightweight shell script for testing.
 This shell script compares command output with the contents of a `*.ans` file using `diff`.
 If the outputs are the same, nothing is printed; if the outputs are different, `diff` shows exactly what is different (just like `unittest` does).
 I chose this testing route because a shell script makes testing the full program (including command line arguments) much more simple in structure and amount of code.

+### Assumptions
+* I assume that the different log sections will be separated by one or more spaces, where all numbers of spaces >1 are treated equally.
+ * Furthermore, I do not maintain spacing in the log message.
+E.g. "Spacing     test" and "Spacing test" will be considered equal and outputted as "Spacing test".